wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    ### Taking the video course

-   The course's marketing materials promises to show "the real (battle-hardened production) way (to create the Snakeeyes app), without tedious research".
+   The course's marketing materials promises to show "the real (battle-hardened production) way (to create the app), without tedious research".
 That means the videos walks through the app in various stages of development.

 1. Once you have paid and <a target="_blank" href="https://courses.nickjanetakis.com/users/sign_in">view the course videos</a>, the <a target="_blank" href="https://courses.nickjanetakis.com/courses/take/build-a-saas-app-with-flask/downloads/2295059-downloading-the-course-s-material">Downloading the course materials</a> provides the download link.
 1. Unzip